pranaym12/rice-medhum/README.md

 If that URL doesn't work, try
 \\storage.rice.edu\Student Activities\Public\www\medicalhumanities.rice.edu

-(You may or may not need to remove the double slashes at the beginning?
-Also I can't confirm if this works since I'm on Mac).
+You may or may not need to remove the double slashes at the beginning?
+Also I can't confirm if this works since I'm on Mac.
+You may also need to put http:// (or something like that) if you keep getting an error where it says "URLs with the type ':' are not supported".

 Hit connect, and login in with your Rice NetID / Password (the same login you use for Canvas).